Ivan Perišić: 2021–22 season

 On 24 November 2021, Perišić was praised for his performance in the 2–0 victory over Shakhtar Donetsk in the Champions League, as he assisted Edin Džeko's second goal, although his goal and Lautaro Martínez's goal that he also assisted were ruled out.
 The victory qualified Inter Milan for the Round of 16 for the first time since the 2011–12 season.

-On 11 May 2022, in the Coppa Italia Final against Juventus, Perišić broke the deadlock in the first half of extra time by scoring a brace and bringing the score from 2–2 to the eventual 4–2.
+On 11 May 2022, in the Coppa Italia final against Juventus, Perišić broke the deadlock in the first half of extra time by scoring a brace and bringing the score from 2–2 to the eventual 4–2.

 Tottenham Hotspur

 On 31 May 2022, Tottenham Hotspur signed Perišić on a free transfer, reuniting him with former manager Conte.
 He became the fifth Croatian in history to sign with the club.
 He played his first minutes for the club in a 2–1 friendly victory over Rangers on 23 July.
 Perišić made his Premier League debut on 6 August 2022, coming on as a second-half substitute for Ryan Sessegnon in a 4–1 home victory over Southampton.

+On 20 September 2023, the club confirmed that Perišić had sustained a complex anterior cruciate ligament injury in his right knee in non-contact training and that he would undergo surgery.

+Hajduk Split

+On 19 January 2024, Perišić returned to his hometown club Hajduk Split.
+Initially, he joined the club on loan until the end of the season, with Hajduk later announcing it had reached an agreement with the player to remain at the club for another season, following the expiration of his contract with Tottenham Hotspur.
+On 30 August 2024, Perišić and Hajduk terminated the contract by mutual consent.
+An attempt was made for a transfer to one of the clubs in Serie A, but was not successfully completed before transfer deadline.

+PSV

+On 18 September 2024, Dutch club PSV signed Perišić on a free transfer in a one-year deal.
+On 2 November 2024, Perišić scored his first goal for PSV in a 3–2 defeat against Ajax.
+He scored his first UEFA Champions League goal for PSV on 11 February 2025 in a 2–1 defeat to Juventus.
+On the return leg, he scored again in a 3–1 victory, making him the oldest ever player to score in consecutive Champions League knockout stage matches.